Sir Henry Wilson, 1st Baronet: Succession to Murray

 Wilson acted as chief of staff for the BEF when Murray visited the War Office in October.
-Like many senior Allied officers, Wilson believed that the war would be won by the following spring, especially if the Russians won the Battle of Lodz then in progress, and felt that Kitchener was jeopardising the chances of victory by withholding trained officers and NCOs in Britain to build up what Wilson called his "shadow armies" which would not be ready for another two years.
-Wilson at this stage did not envisage British troops fighting under French command and (4 November 1914) opposed Foch's request that Allenby and 2 battalions take part in a French attack.
+Like many senior Allied officers, Wilson believed that the war would be won by the following spring and felt that Kitchener was jeopardising the victory by withholding officers in Britain for what Wilson called his "shadow armies".
+Wilson did not envisage British troops fighting under French command and opposed Foch's request that Edmund Allenby and two battalions take part in a French attack.
 Murray (4–5 November) complained and threatened to resign when Wilson amended one of his orders without telling him.

-Wilson was present at the deathbed of his old patron Lord Roberts, who died after catching a chill visiting his beloved Indian troops.
-Returning home for the funeral at St Paul's Cathedral, he had a chance to catch up (17–20 November 1914) with Kitchener ("who talked some sense & much nonsense") and senior Conservatives Chamberlain, Bonar Law, Milner and Long.
+Wilson was present at the deathbed of his old patron Lord Roberts, returning home for the funeral at St Paul's Cathedral.

-At the end of November and again in mid-December French told Wilson he was thinking of moving Murray to a corps command and insisting on Wilson replacing him, but Asquith, as he put it in a letter to Venetia Stanley (20 December), summoned French to London for "a little talk" and forbade him to promote "that poisonous tho' clever ruffian Wilson who behaved … so badly … about Ulster".
-Wilson claimed to have heard Joffre, on a visit to GHQ (27 December), complain that it was "a pity" that Murray had not been removed, but when he heard of this Asquith put it down to "the constant intriguing of that serpent Wilson" whom he and Kitchener were determined to block.
+French told Wilson he was thinking of moving Murray to a corps command and insisting on Wilson replacing him, but Asquith forbade French to promote "that poisonous tho' clever ruffian Wilson who behaved ... so badly ... about Ulster".
+Wilson claimed to have heard Joffre complain that it was "a pity" that Murray had not been removed, but when he heard of this Asquith put it down to "the constant intriguing of that serpent Wilson" whom he and Kitchener were determined to block.
 Asquith felt he was too Francophile and too fond of "mischief" (political intrigue), but despite Wilson's advising French that the reasons for their objections were largely personal, he was not able to dissuade them from blocking the appointment.
 On a visit to London in early January Wilson heard from the King's assistant secretary Clive Wigram that it was Asquith rather than Kitchener who was blocking the promotion, which Carson and Law were eager for him to have.